openstack/ironic/doc/source/deploy/upgrade-guide.rst

 Upgrading from Juno to Kilo
 ===========================

-When upgrading a cloud from Juno to Kilo, users must ensure the Nova service is upgraded prior to upgrading the Ironic service.
-Additionally, users need to set a special config flag in Nova prior to upgrading to ensure the newer version of Nova is not attempting to take advantage of new Ironic features until the Ironic service has been upgraded.
-The steps for upgrading your Nova and Ironic services are as follows:
+When upgrading a cloud from Juno to Kilo, users must ensure the nova service is upgraded prior to upgrading the ironic service.
+Additionally, users need to set a special config flag in nova prior to upgrading to ensure the newer version of nova is not attempting to take advantage of new ironic features until the ironic service has been upgraded.
+The steps for upgrading your nova and ironic services are as follows:

 - Edit nova.conf and ensure force_config_drive=False is set in the [DEFAULT] group.
 Restart nova-compute if necessary.
-- Install new Nova code, run database migrations
+- Install new nova code, run database migrations
 - Install new python-ironicclient code.
-- Restart Nova services.
+- Restart nova services.
-- Install new Ironic code, run database migrations, restart Ironic services.
+- Install new ironic code, run database migrations, restart ironic services.
 - Edit nova.conf and set force_config_drive to your liking, restarting nova-compute if necessary.

-Note that during the period between Nova's upgrade and Ironic's upgrades, instances can still be provisioned to nodes.
-However, any attempt by users to specify a config drive for an instance will cause an error until Ironic's upgrade has completed.
+Note that during the period between nova's upgrade and ironic's upgrades, instances can still be provisioned to nodes.
+However, any attempt by users to specify a config drive for an instance will cause an error until ironic's upgrade has completed.

 Cleaning